 A Director other than an “At Large Director” shall cease to hold such office in the event that the appointing Member resigns or is terminated as a Member of the Corporation, effective as of the date of such resignation or termination.

-The Members, by a two-thirds majority vote of Members present, may act to remove an “At-Large Director” who has missed three consecutive meetings of the Board of Directors.
+The Members, by a two-thirds vote of Members present, via their representatives, may act to remove an “At-Large Director” who has missed three consecutive meetings of the Board of Directors.

 Section 5.
 Resignation.